About Workflows Reporting

 - Copy the value for your uniqueID.

-The uniqueID is the Event ID that can be used to search for specific action runs in your reporting.
+The uniqueID is the Event ID that can be used to search for specific workflow runs in your reporting.

-The Audit log allows you to view changes that have been made on any action workflow you have access to.
-This means that you can view when exactly an action was disabled/enabled, when condition changes were made, and who edited your action.
+The Audit log allows you to view changes that have been made on any workflow you have access to.
+This means that you can view when exactly a workflow was disabled/enabled, when condition changes were made, and who edited your workflow.

 - Click on the Reporting.